britram/taps-transports/draft-ietf-taps-transports.md

 of retransmission and fragmentation for its internal operations.
 The sequence number may be used for detecting replayed information, according to the windowing procedure described in Section 4.1.2.6 of {{RFC6347}}.
-Note also that DTLS forbids the use of stream ciphers, which are essentially incompatible when operating on independent encrypted records.
+DTLS forbids the use of stream ciphers, which are essentially incompatible when operating on independent encrypted records.

 ### Interface Description